imanghafoori1/laravel-microscope/README.md

 ### 🍌 Donation:

-You can contact me, if you wan to make a donation, so I can put your logo or name on the readme file as a donator.
+You can contact me if you want to make a donation, so I can put your logo or name on the readme file as a donator.

 IM: https://t.me/imanghafoori